Jan Steyn: Urban Foundation

 After the Soweto uprising of 1976 Jan Steyn was instrumental in organising a summit of black urban leaders such as Nthato Motlana and industrialists led by Harry Oppenheimer and Anton Rupert.
 From this the Urban Foundation was born.

 Steyn headed up the Urban Foundation from 1977.
 The Urban Foundation was a non-profit organisation founded and funded by business-leaders who were determined that the country avoid the collision course it was on.
 It identified initiatives which could facilitate access to housing, quality education and business opportunities for urban black communities.
 Funding was provided by domestic and international business.
 In this way the Urban Foundation played a major role in improving the day-to-day lives of hundreds of thousands of disadvantaged South Africans.

 At the time, black people in South Africa had no claim to land title in "white" urban areas: "their very residence there was on sufferance", under section 10 of the Bantu Urban Areas Act.
 "The fiction was that they were mere sojourners, with home and heart in the archipelago of Bantustans, to which (from 1976) 'independence' was being granted."

 The Urban Foundation successfully lobbied for the abolition of racially discriminatory enactments including the infamous pass laws, influx control and the Group Areas Act and invested large amounts of money in housing, education and associated developments, such as the electrification of Soweto.

 According to Jeremy Gauntlett, "[i]t grieved Steyn to see that a decade later, matric history textbooks claimed that the Urban Foundation and its successor [the IDT] had been an instrument to modernise racial domination."

 Independent Development Trust (IDT)

-When making his now famous address on 2 February 1990 the then President FW de Klerk, when announcing the release of Nelson Mandela and the lifting of political restrictions, also announced the allocation of R2 billion for development to be administered by the Independent Development Trust (IDT) chaired by Jan Steyn.
+When making his now famous address on 2 February 1990 the then State President of South Africa, FW de Klerk, when announcing the release of Nelson Mandela and the lifting of political restrictions, also announced the allocation of R2 billion for development to be administered by the Independent Development Trust (IDT) chaired by Jan Steyn.
 This initiative was launched after he obtained the unequivocal support of black leadership at the time, especially and including the late former president Nelson Mandela.
 Steyn insisted that government (which at the time was the National Party government) would have no say as to how the money would be spent.